kescardoso/cryptopedia/README.md

 2. **Pagination:** as the glossary grows with more terms, a pagination feature becomes necessary and is planned to be implemented soon.

 3. **Fix Add New Category Dropdown Form:** there is an issue coming from MaterializeCss where the dropdown doesn't display correctly on the first click.

+4. **Recover Password:** the register and login system used in this version is a lightweight and straightforward py-mongo method based on user-sessions.
+For a more sophisticated and robust user system, Flask-Login has more secure options for the register, login, and password handling, including the option for recovering passwords with temporary session tokens.

+5. **Secure SSL Certificate:** for users to feel confidente using private information such as email and Password on this app, and also to increase website credibility.

+6. **Custom Domain:** a custom, registered domain is planned for this project.

+7. **Translations:** translations to both French and Portuguese are planned for future versions of this project.

 ## Technologies Used